award999/sourcekit-lsp/Contributor Documentation/LSP Extensions.md

   label?: string

   /**
-   * The location of the of where the #Playground macro expansion occured in the source code.
+   * The range where the #Playground macro expansion occured in the given document.
    */
-  location: Location
+  range: Range<Position>
 }
 ```